slatawa/autopredict/README.md

 # autopredict
-Python Library to automate building of prediciton models,feature selection
+Python Library to Automate building of prediciton models and feature selection